 - a.
 Species that are not assessed under Principle 1. - b.
 Species that are not classified as ETP/OOS. - c.
-Species used as bait in the UoA, whether caught by the UoA or purchased from elsewhere.
+Species used as bait in the UoA, whether caught by the UoA or purchased from elsewhere. $\blacksquare$

-Document: MSC Fisheries Standard v3.0 Date of publication: 26 October 2022 catch a assessing the impact of the UoA on all components within P2, including "unwanted ", the team shall assess mortality that is observed and mortality that is unobserved, ding that from ghost fishing.
-SA3.1.6.1 The team shall document the assessment of observed and unobserved mortality in scoring rationales. outco n considering the effectiveness of a management strategy and its ability to meet P2 mes, the team shall take into account any impacts of fishing overcapacity and other s resulting from subsidies.
-SA3.1.7.1 If overcapacity exists as a result of subsidies, the management system should be robust enough to deal with this issue and still deliver a sustainable fishery as per Principle 2.
+- SA3.1.6 When assessing the impact of the UoA on all components within P2, including "unwanted catch", the team shall assess mortality that is observed and mortality that is unobserved, including that from ghost fishing. - SA3.1.6.1 The team shall document the assessment of observed and unobserved mortality in scoring rationales. ■ - SA3.1.7 When considering the effectiveness of a management strategy and its ability to meet P2 outcomes, the team shall take into account any impacts of fishing overcapacity and other issues resulting from subsidies. - SA3.1.7.1 If overcapacity exists as a result of subsidies, the management system should be robust enough to deal with this issue and still deliver a sustainable fishery as per Principle 2.

-SA3.2 General requirements for outcome PIs o
+SA3.2 General requirements for outcome PIs